Tombh6/Tombh6/README.md

 <li>✈ World traveler</li>
+<li>🐶 Dog person </li>

-<li>🦾Creative with good interpersonal skills and leadership skills, Self-motivated with the ability to motivate people.</li>
+<li>🦾 Creative with good interpersonal skills and leadership skills, Self-motivated with the ability to motivate people.</li>

-<li>👨‍💻Passionate about learning and developing</li>
+<li>👨‍💻 Passionate about learning and developing</li>

 <h2>Languages</h2>